Learn how to filter by, read, update, and clear the status column on monday boards using the platform API

 }

 The create_status_column mutation creates a new status column with strongly typed settings via the API.
-You can specify which fields to return from the new status column in the mutation response.
+You can specify which fields to return in the mutation response.

 mutation {